 What is the application and admissions process?

-Early College admission applications will be due by April 1st of a for current FCPS sophomores.
+Early College admission applications will be due by April 1st for current FCPS sophomores.
 Students who apply and meet the program qualifications may be scheduled for an interview by Early College staff as part of the application process.
 All students who meet the above qualifications are welcome to apply.

 Applicants are encouraged to review the Early College Interview Prep Tool in the Application Packet to prepare for their face-to-face interview with the Early College staff.
 Prior to the interview, applicants will have an opportunity to see the questions and take notes to prepare.